 "Hawkeye, it's for you."

 He got up slowly.
 Probably the hospital calling with some new surgical emergency for him to come back into town for.
 He groaned just thinking about it.
-But when he got to the kitchen the look on his father's face told him this was a call that he would want to take.
+But when he got to the kitchen, the look on his father's face told him this was a call he'd want to take.
 "Hello?"